 A Final Word on Garden Planning

-With an online Garden Planner, you can tweak your plan along the way to reflect what actually got planned and then keep your “final plan,” which will be useful next year in terms of crop rotation.
-Having an at-a-glance, easy-to-tweak way of making a plan has honestly transformed the way you garden, and you’ll ultimately get more from the space you have.
+With the Almanac’s online Garden Planner, you can tweak your plan along the way to reflect what actually got planned and then keep your final plan, which will be useful next year in terms of crop rotation.
+Having an at-a-glance, easy-to-tweak way of making a plan will transform the way you garden, and you’ll ultimately get more from the space you have.

 Benedict Vanheems is the author of GrowVeg and a lifelong gardener with a BSc and an RHS General Certificate in horticulture.
 Read More from Benedict Vanheems